-Massachusetts sponsors just one tax-advantaged 529 college savings plan that allows parents to invest in their children’s educational future by starting out with a deposit as small as $15.
+Massachusetts sponsors just one tax-advantaged 529 college savings plan that allows parents to invest in their children’s educational future.
 Compared to other states' options, the Massachusetts plan has a high maximum investment.
-You can contribute up to $400,000 in a variety of portfolios designed for savers with different risk tolerance levels and experience.
-On the downside, expense ratios can get expensive for some portfolios at north of 1%.
+You can contribute up to $500,000 in a variety of portfolios designed for savers with different risk tolerance levels and experience.
+On the downside, expense ratios can get expensive for some portfolios at just south of 1%.
 Though Massachussets does not sponsor an advisor-sold 529 plan, you can still get invaluable gudiance from a pro.
 Just use Smartasset's SmartAdvisor matching tool to get paired with an expert who can take stock of your financial goals to create a college savings plan that best suits you.

 How Do I Enroll in MEFA?

 You can enroll online or by calling 800-544-2776.
 You’d need the following information for yourself and your beneficiary: your full names, address, Social Security number or tax identification number and bank account and routing number for electronic contributions.

 How Much Does the Massachusetts 529 Plan Cost?

 The U.Fund College Investing Plan doesn’t charge an annual account fee like some plans that other states sponsor.
 However, each investment portfolio charges a total expense ratio that includes a program management fee, a state administrative fee and underlying mutual fund expenses.
 The total expense ratios for portfolios in the plan currently range from 0.11% to 0.99%.
 These aren’t charged out of pocket but factored out of your balance.

 But keep in mind that fees are subject to change as are investment portfolio options.
 It’s important to revisit your investments over time.